hashbell/TrustFactory_Test/README.md

 #### Architectural Decision

 This project uses the monorepo approach where React lives inside Laravel's `resources/js` directory, with Inertia.js bridging the two.
-Controllers pass data directly as props to React components—no separate API layer, no JSON responses, no client-side routing.
+Controllers pass data directly as props to React components, no separate API layer, no JSON responses, no client-side routing.

 The alternative would be a separate React SPA consuming a Laravel API via REST or GraphQL, using something like Sanctum for authentication and Axios for HTTP requests.
 That approach makes sense when you need a public API for mobile apps or third-party integrations, or when frontend and backend teams work independently.